1 Your Account

 Bridlington has two stunning beaches of gleaming golden sands, with a picturesque, bustling harbour in the middle.
 The harbour is a hive of activity with fishing boats bringing in the day's catch, pleasure cruises along the heritage coast, speedboat rides across the bay and North Sea fishing expeditions on offer.

 For traditional entertainment try the funfair, kids' corner and donkey rides.
-Family attractions include Beside the Seaside, an entertaining look at Bridlington's history, and Bayside Pleasure Park, a mini theme park right on the promenade.
 On the edge of town is Sewerby Hall and Gardens, featuring a Museum, children's zoo, pitch and putt, putting green, craft units and tearooms.

 North Beach is a Quality Coast Award 2011 winning sand and shingle beach surrounded by wide promenades backed against the impressive Flamborough cliffs.
 This beach provides the ideal location to relax and just watch the constant bustle of the busy harbour or browse around the splendid array of boats.
 South Beach is an extensive sandy beach which overlooks Bridlington Bay with the golden sands extending to Spurn Point at the mouth of the River Humber.
 Bridlington South Beach was given a Quality Coast Bucket and Spade Award for the first time this year.
 Visitors can enjoy a wide range of traditional restaurants as well a variety of modern establishments.